statimagcoll/pbj-gui/README.md

 Apart from the `App` reference class, there are a few other reference classes that represent the current state of the PBJ GUI.
 The first one is `PBJStudy`.
-This reference class is designed to be logically separate from any HTTP requests encapulated in `App`.
+This reference class is designed to be logically separate from any HTTP requests encapsulated in `App`.
 The methods in `PBJStudy` are only related to the PBJ study setup as a whole.

 #### PBJModel